kmgas/MDRTB-contacts-UK/index.md

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/647248714?h=fb0c53afa1" width="640" height="360" frameborder="0" allowfullscreen></iframe>

-The MDR TB contacts registry can be found here https://mdrtb-contacts.lshtm.ac.uk/

 You will be able to access this once your site is live and you've received the 10 minute training session